David Marshall (Singaporean politician): Aftermath and resignation

-Later that same day, Marshall met with British prime minister Anthony Eden and Lennox-Boyd at 10 Downing Street, where he expressed his frustration over the talks with Eden.
-In the afternoon, he attended the House of Commons debate on the Singapore constitutional talks and found Labour Party parliamentarians suggesting a reopening of the talks, inspiring Marshall to meet up with his delegates to plan something similar.
-On 16 May, Marshall discussed the matter further with Lennox-Boyd, who was unopposed but wanted to know what the rest of the delegation thought.
-In a meeting on 17 May, despite the opposition parties being uninterested in restarting the talks, Marshall outlined his planned negotiation points if they did, namely that new legislature by the Colonial Office should seek the approval of the House of Commons first; that Singapore should no longer be managed by the Colonial Office; and that Singapore's head of state would be a local and not affiliated with the British.
+Later that same day, he attended the House of Commons debate on the constitutional talks and found BLP parliamentarians suggesting a reopening of the talks, inspiring Marshall to meet up with his delegates to plan something similar.
+On 16 May, Marshall discussed reopening the talks with Lennox-Boyd, who was unopposed but wanted to know the opinion of the delegation.
+In a meeting on 17 May, despite the opposition parties being uninterested in restarting the talks, Marshall outlined his planned negotiation points if they did, namely that new legislature by the Colonial Office should seek the approval of the House of Commons first; that Singapore should no longer be managed by the Colonial Office; and that Singapore's head of state would be a local and unaffiliated with the British.

 However, Marshall faced heavy criticism from his delegation for his decision to reopen the constitutional talks.
-It was seen as "humiliating" and "degrading", with accusations from the opposition that Marshall only wanted to restart the talks to maintain his office as chief minister.
+It was seen as "humiliating" and "degrading", with accusations from the opposition that Marshall only wanted to restart the talks to stay in office.
 Furthermore, he had announced his decision to reopen talks first to the press, before discussing this with his delegation.
-This undoubtedly halted any possibility of reopening the talks, as Lennox-Boyd would only be willing if Marshall received the full support of his delegation.
-In spite of that, Marshall noted that Lennox-Boyd was willing to discuss these new proposals, with the only caveat being the lack of support.
-He later returned to Singapore on 21 May, with the idea that Lennox-Boyd would support his plan of moving Singapore from the Colonial Office and granting a local head of state, if only he received support.
+This undoubtedly halted any possibility of reopening the talks, as Lennox-Boyd would have only been willing if Marshall received the full support of his delegation.
+Regardless, Marshall noted that Lennox-Boyd was willing to discuss these new proposals, with the only caveat being the lack of support.
+He returned to Singapore on 21 May, with the plan that Lennox-Boyd would support his plan of moving Singapore from the Colonial Office and grant a local head of state, if he received support.